AreaLayer/Bolt-Machine/docs/run.md

 # Bolt Machine

 ## Overview
 This Python program demonstrates an algorithm for managing channels in a Lightning Network.
 It uses various modules to perform actions such as opening, closing, replacing channels, and finding better inbound liquidity.
-The program incorporates APIs from Ollama and Aperture for enhanced functionality.
+The program incorporates APIs from Ollama  for enhanced functionality.

 ## Prerequisites